How to Build a Water Garden or Fish Pond

 - Connect the pond liner to the skimmer, if one is being used,

-following the manufacturers directions.
+.
 Place the pipe or tubing

 in place leaving a few inches extra to make your connections later.